 When a Bill is Estimated

-We try to read your meter each month, but if for some reason we cannot, your bill will be based on an estimate of recent average usage.
+We try to read your meter each month, but if for some reason we are unable to do so, then your bill will be based on an estimate of your recent average electricity usage.
 Please help us by ensuring that your meter is unobstructed and accessible.
 Learn how to read your meter.